janwillemstegink/hostingtool.nl/README.md

 # hostingtool.nl from Stegink Hosting & E-mail

-This tool is intended for knowledge transfer:
+This tool is for advanced understanding:

 https://hostingtool.nl/server_headers/